 - Immigration status and conditions of stay in the UK

-Providing Biometric Information for your BRP
+Providing Biometric Information for your Biometric Residence Permit

 If you are inside the UK, you will usually go to a UK Visa and Citizenship Application Services (UKVCAS) service point or a Service and Support Centre (SSC).